zpliulab/CoxReg/README.md

 6. net_cor_mi.R -- Enter net_in_inter_genes, integrate cor, increase MI.
 Then add 15 genes to form a network with 72 genes.
 7. gene_id_pvalue.R -- Use the P-value of DEG_res_order_TN.csv, two genes are NA.
 8. feature_select_use.R -- Use the data TCGA_BRCA_clin_1142_1080_scale.txt to extract 72 feature genes of all samples.
-9. Univariate_cox_for_72.R - Perform single-factor and multi-factor Cox regression for 72 features, save univariate_cox.csv.
+9. Univariate_cox_for_72.R -- Perform single-factor and multi-factor Cox regression for 72 features, save univariate_cox.csv.
 According to the multi-factor Cox, obtain the gene and coef of Risk Score.
-10. TCGA_pro_clin_nomogram.R - Used to count the clinical information of TCGA, that is, Table 1.
+10. TCGA_pro_clin_nomogram.R -- Used to count the clinical information of TCGA, that is, Table 1.
-11. feature_select_TCGA.R - Extract coefficients of 3 genes from TCGA_pro_outcome_TN_log.txt, compare between normal and tumor, get box plot.
+11. feature_select_TCGA.R -- Extract coefficients of 3 genes from TCGA_pro_outcome_TN_log.txt, compare between normal and tumor, get box plot.
-12. feature_select_NEW.R - Extract univariate_cox_coef.csv data from Independent_data and save it in Data_GEO.
+12. feature_select_NEW.R -- Extract univariate_cox_coef.csv data from Independent_data and save it in Data_GEO.
-13. feature_survival_external_index_NEW.R - Extract data from Data_GEO and save it to Xtile.
+13. feature_survival_external_index_NEW.R -- Extract data from Data_GEO and save it to Xtile.
+14. xtile.R -- Used to get the KM curve based on the threshold obtained by XTile.